 - Project is set up with Continuous Integration

-A team seeking to graduate from Incubation shall have started the CII Badge application and be nearly complete with incomplete badge requirements referenced in their graduation proposal.
-100% of the applicable criteria for the CII Badge is a requirement for releasing a Promoted Release of the project.
+A team seeking to graduate from Incubation shall have started the OpenSSF Best Practices Badge application and be nearly complete with incomplete badge requirements referenced in their graduation proposal.
 That does not mean the project must have 100% of all criteria, just 100% of the applicable criteria.
 This is to allow for projects such as test harnesses, that have “N/A” answers for questions that don't offer that as an option.

 In addition to the above, requirements such as the following may be defined at the onset of the project and considered as goals to be met to exit Incubation: